Server-side advertisement insertion technology is based on Nimble Streamer media server. Here you can find technical details of its setup and usage.

 That’s it, you may now proceed with your Advertizer setup.

 Nimble Advertizer behavior on server side is defined via Nimble Streamer configuration file.
-Its general parameters and usage are described in this article.
+Its general parameters and usage are described on this page.
 The following settings must be used for serve setup.

 Example: advertising_url=http://testradiowebsite.com/ads_handler.php